LAST UPDATED: February 23rd, 2022

 The best protein for that is the whey protein which is absorbed fast.

 If you want a constant source of protein during a longer period of time then choose casein (found in low-fat dairy products).

 Tip: Whey protein is the perfect protein since it’s easy to prepare and absorb after training.

-The combination of proteins (protein shake) with carbs which are quickly absorbed is recommended to intake 30 minutes after your training at the latest.
+The combination of proteins (protein shake) with carbs that are quickly absorbed is recommended to intake 30 minutes after your training at the latest.

 So, what’s the bottom line when it comes to eating after a workout: